When I first become interested in healthy eating, I cut out a shitload of foods. Following a paleo...

 Meat at a butcher is often just as competitively priced as the supermarkets – if not cheaper.
 And a bonus of regularly shopping at the same place is that you’ll develop a relationship with your butcher, which may help you get things for free (if you ask nicely!).
 After I’d been going to my butcher for a while, he started giving me big bags of grass-fed beef bones (that I would make into broth to use as a base for soups, stews, slow-cooker meals, etc) for free that previously cost me $5-$10 each time.

 I’m a sucker for a shiny new cookbook.
 But how many times have you bought a new one thinking you’ll make everything in there, then later realise you only regularly refer to two or three recipes?
 Instead of shelving underused cookbooks – or any health book in general (I may also have a slight addiction to personal development titles!) – get together with friends and do a temporary swap.
 Just make sure to record the names and phone numbers of who takes what book, so you can swap back in the future.

 Reusable shopping bags are great, but if you forget to bring them to the supermarket each time and just buy more – ending up with 20 crammed under your kitchen sink – then they’re not as economical as they seem.
 Instead, keep a couple at home and a couple in your car so if you drop into the shops unexpectedly, you have a backup.

 - Spend your money on the things that matter

 And it will make a huge difference for your wallet, your health and the environment!

-If you have any great tips about how you save money, I’d love to hear them in the comments below!
+If you have any great tips about how you save money, let me know in the comments below.